contagon/handbook/handbook/14-single-members.md

 The stake presidency pays particular attention to young single adults—as they do all members of the rising generation.

 The stake presidency determines whether activities for young single adults should take place at the ward level, the stake level, or some combination of both.
 Activities for single adults take place at the stake and multistake level.
-(See [20](20-activities.md).)
+(See [chapter 20](20-activities.md).)

 When the number of single members in a location is sufficient, stake presidents may recommend organizing a young single adult ward or a single adult ward (see [14.3](14-single-members.md#143-imageicon-guidelines-for-adaptationstudymanualgeneral-handbook0-introductory-overviewlangengidtitlenumber3titlenumber3-young-single-adult-wards-and-stakes-and-single-adult-wards)).